SAP-archive/sap-iot-samples/iot-autoid-services-samples/EWM - Load Unload OData APIs/README.md

 # General

-The Purpose of this document is to set up an ODATA service for the SAP Internet of Things to Load and Unload Handling Units.
+The Purpose of this sample is to set up an ODATA service for the SAP Internet of Things to Load and Unload Handling Units.

 # Prerequisites